-- The provider assessed needs and delivered care in line with relevant and current evidence based guidance and standards such as the National Institute for Health and Care Excellence (NICE) best practice guidelines. - Patients' immediate and ongoing needs were fully assessed.
-Where appropriate this included their clinical needs and their mental and physical wellbeing. - Clinicians had enough information to make or confirm a diagnosis. - We saw no evidence of discrimination when making care and treatment decisions. - Arrangements were in place to deal with repeat patients. - Staff assessed and managed patients' pain where appropriate. - The service was able to use their database to set up alerts on patients records to ensure medicine reviews were done in a timely way and in line with best practice.
+- The provider assessed needs and delivered care in line with relevant and current evidence based guidance and standards such as the National Institute for Health and Care Excellence (NICE) best practice guidelines. - The provider had systems in place to monitor and assess the quality of the service including the care and treatment provided to patients.
+We saw evidence that random clinical audits were undertaken of consultation notes for each clinician employed by the service to ensure consultations were safe, based on current clinical guidance and that tests were ethically requested.
+Clinicians were then provided with feedback on the quality of their consultation. - Patients' immediate and ongoing needs were fully assessed.
+Where appropriate this included their clinical needs and their mental and physical wellbeing. - Clinicians had enough information to make or confirm a diagnosis. - We saw no evidence of discrimination when making care and treatment decisions. - Arrangements were in place to deal with repeat patients. - Staff assessed and managed patients' pain where appropriate. - The service had patient management software which enabled patients to log in to see their own medical records.